 Students in these categories may apply:

-- Conducting research with Department of Psychology faculty, through a research internship, through independent study, as a research assistant paid with other funds or through uncredited volunteer activities
+- Conducting research with Department of Psychological and Brain Sciences faculty, through a research internship, through independent study, as a research assistant paid with other funds or through uncredited volunteer activities

-- Participating in service placements coordinated by Department of Psychology faculty through a psychology field internship course or Columbian College service learning course
+- Participating in service placements coordinated by Department of Psychological and Brain Sciences faculty through a psychology field internship course or Columbian College service learning course

 - Participating in service placements within the Meltzer Center, whether on a funded or volunteer basis

-- Engaging in psychological research conducted by investigators outside of the Psychology department or the university, when coordinated through faculty via research internship, independent study or through non-course learning plans.
+- Engaging in psychological research conducted by investigators outside of the Psychological and Brain Sciences department or the university, when coordinated through faculty via research internship, independent study or through non-course learning plans.

-- Non-course learning plans: Some students who are not enrolled in either psychology research internship or independent study courses may find opportunities for participating in psychological research projects conducted outside the Psychology Department.
+- Non-course learning plans: Some students who are not enrolled in either psychology research internship or independent study courses may find opportunities for participating in psychological research projects conducted outside the Psychological and Brain Sciences Department.
 These students may apply for Undergraduate Research and Service Grant funding if they find a member of the psychology faculty willing to provide oversight of the experience, develop a written learning plan with research supervisors and help the student negotiate with the research team if problems arise.

 Award funds may be used to cover:

 - Hourly wages for students assisting with the project who have Work-Study positions in the Department of Psychological and Brain Sciences or Meltzer Center

 - Scientific or professional conferences, poster sessions or trainings directly relevant to project

 - Cost of required background checks, if applicable